NOVA-RICS-Open-Lab/open-modular-controller/README.md

    - Use a multimeter to verify connections and confirm proper voltage levels across components.

 5. **Program and Test the ESP**
-   - Program the ESP with the provided code, following the setup instructions in the [code](./src/) folder.
+   - Program the ESP with the provided code, following the libraries in the [src/libs](./src/libs) folder.
+Test your assembled controller and code setup with this short [example](./src/circuit.ino).
    - Test each pin individually to verify its input and output behavior.
 The ESP should handle a standard 24V input/output.

 If all tests pass, congratulations!
 Your board is now ready for operation.